Start Monitoring Your ASP.NET Core Web Application

 - Install Visual Studio 2017 with the following workloads:

 - ASP.NET and web development

 - You will need an Azure subscription and an existing .NET Core web application.

-If you don't have a ASP.NET Core web application, you can create one by following the Create an ASP.NET Core Web App Guide.
+If you don't have a ASP.NET Core web application, you can use our step-by-step guide to create a ASP.NET Core app and add Application Insights.

 If you don't have an Azure subscription, create a free account before you begin.

 Log in to the Azure portal.